-How to Spend a Barcelona Staycation
+How to Spend a Staycation in Barcelona

-Get the most out of your Barcelona staycation with our guide to the Catalonian capital.
+Get the most out of your Barcelona staycation with our guide to the Catalonian capital

 In Barcelona, with its warm, favourable climate and late summer nights, residents enjoy spending life “en la calle” (on the streets).
 Offering brazenly beautiful architecture, open-air plazas and a maze of historic streets, this is one of Spain’s greatest assets – and there’s never been a better time to explore it.
-A Barcelona staycation offers a real glimpse into the contemporary life of Catalonia.
+A staycation in Barcelona offers a real glimpse into the contemporary life of Catalonia.
 Both ancient and cutting-edge, the city receives the lion’s share of visitors to Northern Spain, but somehow never loses its magic.

 Barcelona is always breathtakingly beautiful, but post-lockdown, it’s easier to imagine the city as it once was.
 As you wander past the swirling, candy-like rooftops of La Sagrada Família, take time to marvel at the intricacy of this incredible piece of architecture – it took over 140 years to complete.
 And now, you can enjoy it without tourists interrupting your view.